-I received this book for free from Library in exchange for an honest review.
+I received this book for free from Library for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
-Purchases from

-    these links provides a small commission to me at no extra cost to you.Strength

-    In What Remains by Tracy Kidder
+Purchases from these links provides a small commission to me at no extra cost to you.Strength In What Remains by Tracy Kidder

 Published by Random House on August 25, 2009

 Your Favorite Indie Bookstore* | Barnes & Noble* | Amazon Kindle* | Amazon Paperback*